Author: gdousay

 Deep Reflection:

-• How does God’s covenant love secure your hope?
+• How does God’s promise of mercy change your perspective?

 #DeeplyRooted #DailyRenewed